LAB Reform Articles

 Serious Issues Remain About the Governance of the League

 When outside interests seized control of the League a few years ago, the League largely abandoned its duty to protect our interests, thereby alienating its most dedicated members.
-League membership declined about 14 percent between 1996 and 2002, a period when certain board members claimed their leadership "... nearly doubled the League's membership".
+League membership declined about 14 percent between 1996 and 2002, a period when certain board members claimed their leadership “… nearly doubled the League’s membership“.
 We suffered a further decline of ten percent in 2004-2005.
-With the decline in membership and continued spending came budget deficits.
+The membership decline continues.
 We often hear from people who refuse to join the League, or have quit because of mis-management and ethical issues.
+We even know a life member who is so disgusted with the League that he quit.

 A large part of the "membership problem" is the fact that fewer than 10 percent of cycling club members belong to the League.
 These are the people who should form the membership core.
 We believe these club members would be the most loyal members of the League if the League would be loyal to them.